 - become an expert in the complex mathematics of the financial economy.

-The Master’s in Econometrics offers you the option to choose one of five top-level academic specialisation tracks:
+The Master’s in Econometrics offers you the option to choose one of four top-level academic specialisation tracks:

 - Financial Econometrics